 Get to know your false self.
 It may be time for you to acknowledge that identity and let it go too.

 —— All the best.
 XOXO Friends.

 DISCLAIMER: This was by far the hardest one to write for me.
 I really had to dig so deep and simplify some ideas in effort to not lose you in my train of thought, hence the delayed post.
 I offer you my thoughts as a means to discovering your deeper self and hope that by doing so, you can start simplifying areas of your life that just seem to take up too much headspace.
-Obviously, the konmari method does not only mean a means for the physical world.
+Obviously, the Konmari method does not only mean clearing things in the physical world.
 Not everyone will arrive to the exact conclusion I have but I encourage your self-exploration.
 Enjoy the read, leave a comment.
 Let’s have a dialogue.